Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation

 We first evaluated the performance of our proposed MitUNet architecture against several state-of-the-art segmentation models, including UNet++ \cite{unetplusplus2018} (with ResNet50 backbone), DeepLabV3+ \cite{deeplab2018}, SegFormer \cite{segformer2021}, and UPerNet \cite{upernet2018}.
 We also tested various loss functions to establish a baseline.

-As shown in Table \ref{tab:sota_comparison}, MitUNet with Tversky loss achieved the highest mIoU (87.84\%) and Precision (94.84\%).
-While purely convolutional models like UNet++ performed competitively (87.15\% mIoU), they incurred nearly double the memory cost (3311 MiB vs. 1751 MiB for MitUNet).
-Notably, Transformer-based architectures like SegFormer, when used without a dedicated high-resolution decoder, showed lower performance in boundary precision compared to our hybrid approach (visualized in Fig. \ref{fig:arch_comparison}), despite their lower memory footprint.
+As shown in Table \ref{tab:sota_comparison}, MitUNet with Tversky loss achieved the highest mIoU (87.91\%) and Precision (94.82\%).
+While purely convolutional models like UNet++ performed competitively (87.25\% mIoU), they incurred nearly double the memory cost (3311 MiB vs. 1751 MiB for MitUNet).